Who Is Your Customer?

 Now, develop a set of questions that will help you validate your assumptions.

-One of the The best ways to do this is to collect the email addresses of your customers and send them survey questions, so you can figure out what kind of consumer they are.
+One of the best ways to do this is to collect the email addresses of your customers and send them survey questions, so you can figure out what kind of consumers they are.
 Ask plenty of questions, so you can zero in on what they have in common:

 - Do they live in the same area?